 Micklitz: Unfortunately, many companies are still following outdated rules.
-The advice to constantly log out comes from a time when most people went online in Internet cafés or shared a computer with others.
+The advice to constantly log out comes from a time when most people went online in internet cafes or shared a computer with others.
 Our research shows that the more times people enter their passwords, the more likely they are to be victims of a cyberattack.
-It’s therefore safer to simply activate the screen lock on your mobile phone or computer and to use a secure password.
+It’s therefore safer to simply activate the screen lock on your cell phone or computer and to use a secure password.

 How would Google ensure user security if passwords were abolished?

 Risher: We already have many additional security measures running behind the scenes.
-A hacker could learn your password and your mobile phone number, and we’d still be able to guarantee 99.9% security for your Google Account.
+A hacker could learn your password and your cell phone number, and we’d still be able to guarantee 99.9 percent security for your Google Account.
 For example, we check which device or country someone is logging in from.
 If someone tries to log in to your account several times in a row with an incorrect password, this sets off alarms in our security systems.

-Micklitz: We’ve also developed the Security Check-Up, which allows users to go through their personal security settings in their Google Account step by step.
-And with the Advanced Protection Programme, we go one step further.
+Micklitz: We’ve also developed the Security Checkup, which allows users to go through their personal security settings in their Google Account step by step.
+And with the Advanced Protection Program, we go one step further.

-Micklitz: Originally, the programme was developed for people like politicians, CEOs or journalists who could be of particular interest to criminals.
+Micklitz: Originally, the program was developed for people like politicians, CEOs, or journalists who could be of particular interest to criminals.
 But now it’s available to anyone who wants extra online protection.
 Only those with a special USB or Bluetooth dongle can gain access to their protected Google Account.

 Risher: We know from experience how effective this system is, as all Google employees use a security key to keep their company account secure.
 Since introducing this security measure, we haven’t had one single case of phishing that could be traced back to password confirmation.
 The token vastly improves Google Account security, because even if attackers know the password, they can’t access the account without the token.
 Generally, an online account can be hacked from anywhere in the world; this isn’t an option for accounts that are protected with a physical security token.

 Micklitz: I see spear phishing as a huge problem.
-This is when an attacker crafts such a cleverly personalised message that it’s difficult for the victim to recognise fraudulent intent.
+This is when an attacker crafts such a cleverly personalized message that it’s difficult for the victim to recognize fraudulent intent.
 We’re seeing hackers employ this method more and more – with success.

 Risher: I agree with Stephan.
 Plus, spear phishing isn’t nearly as time-consuming as it may sound.
-It often only takes a few minutes to personalise a spam email.
+It often only takes a few minutes to personalize a spam email.
 Hackers can use the information that users publish about themselves online.
-This is a problem with cryptocurrencies, for example: People who make it publicly known that they own 10,000 Bitcoin shouldn’t be surprised if this information attracts the attention of cybercriminals.
+This is a problem with crypto currencies, for example: People who make it publicly known that they own 10,000 Bitcoins shouldn’t be surprised if this information attracts the attention of cybercriminals.